aarneranta/gf-math/README.md

 **Note**: with some versions of GHC libraries, `make Informath.pgf` results into a `Informath.hs` that gives an error about an undefined monad operation.
 This is fixed by adding the line `import Control.Monad` to the import list.
 The current Makefile does this with a `sed` command - which may cause an error with some other versions of GHC libraries.
 If this happens, you can comment out the `sed` command from the Makefile.

 ## User-defined constants

+_Under construction, not guaranteed to work like this_

 The lexicon part (files Constants*) is expected to give verbalizations to defined constants in .dk files.
 This part can be dynamically generated with the commands
 ```